 - 2 TB for $9.99/month

-Google does require using a separate app on your iOS device.
+The next option, Google Photos, does require the use of a separate app on your iOS device.
 The app itself should feel somewhat familiar with pictures, albums, and sharing features.
 But you’ll also notice a handful of features unique to Google Photos.
-On your Mac, you can use an uploader app and access your photos via a browser at google.photos.com.
+On your Mac, you can use an uploader app and access your photos via a browser at photos.google.com.

-Thankfully, the free plan Google offers comes with 15 GB, but if that is still not enough, you can always upgrade it:
+Thankfully, if you’re concerned about storage space, the free plan Google offers comes with 15 GB.
+But, if that is still not enough, you can always upgrade it:

 - 100 GB for $1.99/month